manelmolinaig/zefiro_backups/README.md

 | Movistar (Spain) | micloud.movistar.es |
 | O2 (Spain) | cloud.o2online.es |

+To get a folder ID, you must log in to your ISP or Zefiro storage service from a computer and open your browser’s developer tools.
+Look for the request to /sapi/media/folder?action=get&validationkey=xxxxx.
+Check the JSON object on the Preview Tab

 ## The volume

 The volume maps the container path where files are downloaded (/backups) to a path on your host disk.

-## How to get a folder's ID?

-Login on your ISP or Zefiro storage service from computer and open your browser's developers tools.
-Look for the request to /sapi/media/folder?action=get&validationkey=xxxxx Check the JSON object on the Preview Tab

 ## About the backup process